RunshengZhao/rz/content/Wiki/Guitarology/GuitarSightReading.md

 If there are too many cards, adjust the daily new card/review limits in the deck options.
 I recommend spending **25–30 minutes a day** on this deck.

+### Vary your playing order
+When memorizing, it’s easy to fall into familiar patterns.
+For example, you might always move from the low strings to the high strings.
+This can make it feel like you’ve learned all the notes, when in reality you’re relying on that one direction.
+If asked to find the same notes in reverse or in a random order, you may get stuck.

+Once you feel confident, challenge yourself by playing the same notes in a different order—reverse the direction, skip around, or even choose notes at random.
+This helps you build true flexibility and recall.

 # Be Creative
 This deck is only a starting point in your sight reading journey.
 Once you’re comfortable, try creating your own cards:
 - Chunk multiple notes together.